bitovi/bitops/docs/lifecycle.md

 ## Lifecycle hooks
 Within each tool directory, you can optionally have a `bitops.before-deploy.d/` and/or a `bitops.after-deploy.d/`.
 If any shell scripts exist within these directories, BitOps will execute them in alphanumeric order.

 This is a useful way to extend the functionality of BitOps.
-A popular usecase we've seen is loading secrets or dynamically editing `bitops.config.yaml`
+A popular use case we've seen is loading secrets, preparing the environment or dynamically editing `bitops.config.yaml`.

 ## Detailed Execution Flow

 ![lifecycle diagram](assets/images/lifecycle.png)

-A single run of BitOps will
+A single run of BitOps will:

 1. Copy the contents of `/opt/bitops_deployment` to a temporary working directory
 2. Attempt to setup a cloud provider
-3. If a `terraform/` directory exists within the selected environment
+3. If a `terraform/` directory exists within the selected environment:
     * Run any `bitops.before-deploy.d/*.sh` scripts
     * Load `bitops.config.yaml` and set environment
     * Merge contents with [Default environment](default-environment.md) - [TODO](https://github.com/bitovi/bitops/issues/18)